 - Is one of your peers doing a better job than you in a similar role?
 Are both of you fighting for the same promotion?

-- Is popularity of new technologies or demise of old technologies threatening your career?
+- Is the popularity of new technologies or the demise of old technologies threatening your career?
 For example, it is common for software engineers careers to become stale because they didn’t spend the time to learn the latest technologies.

 - Are your personal traits hurting your career advancements?

 - What are the obstacles that prevent you from achieving your targets?
 Could be at work or in your personal lives.